-You may have heard the term property and casualty insurance, but do you know what it means?
-In short, property insurance and casualty insurance are types of coverage that help protect you and the property you own.
-Property insurance helps cover stuff you own — your home or car, for example — and also provide liability coverage to help protect you if you're found legally responsible for an accident that causes injuries to another person or damage to another person's belongings.
+Property Insurance and Casualty Insurance (also known as P&C Insurance) are types of coverage that help protect you and the property you own.
+Property insurance helps cover stuff you own like your home or your car.
+Casualty insurance means that the policy includes liability coverage to help protect you if you're found legally responsible for an accident that causes injuries to another person or damage to another person's belongings.
 Property and casualty insurance are typically bundled together into one insurance policy.
 For example:

-Homeowners insurance may help protect your home and your belongings against covered perils, such as theft or fire.
-It also typically includes liability coverage, which may help protect you in the event that you're found legally responsible after someone is injured at your home or you cause damage to someone else's property.
+Homeowners insurance helps protect your home and your belongings against covered perils, such as theft or fire.
+Homeowners insurance policies also typically include liability coverage, which may help protect you if you're found legally responsible after someone is injured at your home or you cause damage to someone else's property.

-Car insurance may help protect your vehicle - and you - in a few different ways, depending on which coverages you choose.
+Car insurance helps protect your vehicle - and you - in a few different ways, depending on which coverages you choose.
 Drivers in most states are legally required to have liability coverage.
-Additionally, comprehensive and collision coverage may be required by your lender.

-Condo insurance may help protect against structural damage to the interior of your unit.
+Condo insurance helps protect against structural damage to the interior of your unit.
 Liability protection is usually another component of condo insurance.
-It’s important to understand what your policy covers versus what may be covered by your condo association’s policy.

 Boats, golf carts, all-terrain vehicles and snowmobiles are among the vehicles that may be protected by specialized insurance policies.
 These types of policies generally help cover the vehicle (for instance, if it's damaged or stolen) and provide liability protection just in case you cause damage to someone else's property or injure someone else while riding it.

-Landlord insurance may help provide important protections for a property that generates rental income.
+Landlord insurance helps protect a property that generates rental income.
 This type of policy typically helps protect the building you own from certain perils - damage caused by hail or fire, for example.
 It also usually offers liability protection, which may help cover you if you're sued following an incident on your property.